Webinar Plus: Dermatology essentials

 About this course

-Do you want to provide the best care for patients (and their owners) with chronic skin and ear disease?
+Do you want to provide the best care for patients with chronic skin and ear disease?

 Dermatological cases in small animal practice are common, challenging and often frustrating to manage successfully.
 This online course will refresh and update your knowledge and understanding of the most common dermatological disorders to enhance your patient management and client communication.